aiven/aiven-operator/docs/content/en/docs/installation/verifying/_index.md

 ---
-title: "Verifying the Installation"
+title: "Verifying the installation"
-linkTitle: "Verifying the Installation"
+linkTitle: "Verifying the installation"
 weight: 30
 ---

-You can use the following commands to ensure a successful installation.
+Use the following commands to ensure your installation was successful.

-Verify if all the Operator Pods are `READY` and the `STATUS` is `Running`.
+* Verify that all the operator pods are `READY`, and their `STATUS` is `Running`.
 ```bash
 $ kubectl get pod -n aiven-kubernetes-operator-system